lycheeverse/lychee/README.md

-        --exclude-loopback       Exclude loopback IP address range and localhost from checking --exclude-mail           Exclude all mail addresses from checking --exclude-private        Exclude private IP address ranges from checking --exclude-verbatim       Skip all verbatim links inside pre- and code blocks --glob-ignore-case       Ignore case when expanding filesystem path glob inputs --help                   Prints help information
+        --exclude-loopback       Exclude loopback IP address range and localhost from checking --exclude-mail           Exclude all mail addresses from checking --exclude-private        Exclude private IP address ranges from checking --glob-ignore-case       Ignore case when expanding filesystem path glob inputs --help                   Prints help information
-    -i, --insecure               Proceed for server connections considered insecure (invalid TLS) -n, --no-progress            Do not show progress bar.
+        --include-verbatim       Find links in verbatim sections like `pre`- and `code` blocks -i, --insecure               Proceed for server connections considered insecure (invalid TLS) -n, --no-progress            Do not show progress bar.
                                  This is recommended for non-interactive shells (e.g. for continuous integration)